Category: Worship

 If you have symptoms for COVID or other respiratory illness, please stay home and take care of yourself.

-Our April 2026 give-away-the-plate recipient is The Philadelphia Center.
+Our May 2026 give-away-the-plate recipient is the Highland Center Ministries.

 And you can contribute to All Souls using this online resource.